 2. Never-Say-Die Spirit

-Good helpers don’t throw in the towel when cases get tough.
-The client’s story shows how much it matters to stick with it-both from the person in trouble and the helper fighting for them.
+Good lawyers don’t throw in the towel when cases get tough.
+The story of Cohen & Fitch’s client who was wrongfully imprisoned for 10 years shows how much it matters to stick with it—both from the person in trouble and the attorney fighting for them.

 3. Easy to Reach

 Lawyers who truly care make it easy for you to get a hold of them.
-See how Alyssa’s team makes sure someone picks up the phone 24/7, with call-backs during work hours.
+See how Ilyssa’s team makes sure someone picks up the phone 24/7, with call-backs during work hours.

 4. Straight Talk

-Helpful lawyers break down big, brain-busting legal mumbo-jumbo into words that make sense to everyday folks, just like Alyssa did when sharing her client’s story on the show.
+Helpful lawyers break down big, brain-busting legal mumbo-jumbo into words that make sense to everyday folks, just like Ilyssa did when sharing her client’s story on the show.

 5. Real Interest in Your Life Story